stormasm/ioxnotes/datafusion/Readme.md

     pub async fn collect(&self)
 ```

-The collect inside dataframe.rs calls create_physical_plan which which calls into the SessionStates create_physical_plan which creates a physical plan from a logical plan that is defined inside the dataframe.
+The collect inside dataframe.rs calls create_physical_plan which calls into the SessionStates create_physical_plan which creates a physical plan from a logical plan that is defined inside the dataframe.

 This physical plan which just got created then calls the collect inside physical_plan/mod.rs which calls execute_stream inside physical_plan/mod.rs which calls execute on the ExecutionPlan...